rraja1/FFAM/ReadMe.md

     - ./environment stop or docker-compose -f ffam.yaml down --remove-orphans
 - Once the start command is Run, wait for the service to completely come up by using the Monitoring Instructions above

+Things to potentially add or think about :
+- Adding caching like spring cache to some of the frequently hit queries especially in Agent Repository
+- Moving Task Allocation Detail into a Distributed Cache than the database
+- Think about enabling https and adding a cert and depends on the client probably Basic Auth or Mutual Auth
+- Adding Interceptor Configuration to log Client Request and Client Responses
+- Adding DB Logger to log queries
+- Creating a separate schema for application than using the default schema as the tables grow